AaronLaw/my-setting/Raspberry Pi setup notes.md

 http://www.raspberrypi.org/documentation/usage/wordpress/README.md

 Since Nginx can be configured to read web apps in any directory (e.g. It communite with PHP via port 9000, with PHP5-fpm), I consider to place Wordpress in /var/www/ , following the convention made by Apache.

+Update:

+I've try to visit the wordpress site outside my local network.
+It works!
+However, the style & image are broken.

+I should fire up the database, and edit `home_url` to the domain which the outsider see, from `192.168.0.101:8008`, since I setup it on `192.168.0.101`.

+I've try to upload an image in a post, it error occurs: `no permission`.
+It's permission problem on linux folder permission.
+What should I set it to?
+Google: how to set chmod with wordpress on linux

 ###Backup